 Building a hydroponic system for growing weed

-The following list encompasses all the apparatus you need to build a basic indoor hydroponic system.
-We recommend buying each item separately at the lowest possible price, so you have more funds for expensive but essential lighting and heating.
+The following list encompasses all the apparatus you need to build basic indoor hydroponic systems.
+We recommend buying each item separately at the lowest possible price, so you can reserve more funds for expensive, but essential (LED) grow lights and heating.

 This is what you need

 One of the first things you need to do is choosing a growing medium — this is a substance that supports the axis between the stem and roots.
 The growing medium allows the roots to descend into the water to access nutrients.
-There are many types of medium, each with its own set of advantages and disadvantages.
-It’a matter of experience to see which is best for you.
+There are many types of medium you can use for your hydroponic marijuana grow, each with its own set of advantages and disadvantages.
+It'a matter of experience to see which is best for you, no hurting in trying out what works best for you and your hydroponic gardens.

 Perlite is an amorphous volcanic glass that swells when it is exposed to high temperatures.
-You may have come across it in compost to prevent compaction and to provide aeration, and it serves the same purpose when used in hydroponics.
+You may have come across it in compost to prevent compaction and to provide aeration, and it serves the same purpose when used in hydroponic cannabis plant grows.

 Coco coir is the hairy fibre from coconuts and enables proper aeration and moisture retention.
 Coconut fibres also help protect roots from being affected by plant-stimulating hormones.